These chewy ginger cookies are full of molasses and holiday spices. extra credit: they will make your house smell like a winter wonderland.

 - small bowl of confectioners sugar (about 1/2 cup)

-1. In a large bowl (or the bowl of a stand mixer/food processor) mix the flour, brown sugar, baking soda, cinnamon, ginger, cloves and salt until combined.
+1. In a large bowl mix the flour, brown sugar, baking soda, cinnamon, ginger, cloves and salt until combined.

 3. Add the milk and then the molasses.
-Mix (with a spatula or on low speed) just until the dough is evenly moistened.
+Mix with a rubber spatula until the dough is evenly moistened.

-4. Divide the dough in half, and shape those halves into two round disks.
-Cover them in plastic wrap and freeze for 20 minutes.
+4. Divide the dough in half, and shape those halves into two round disks, about .5 inch thick.
+Cover them in plastic wrap and freeze for 30 minutes.
 This ensures the cookies have a chewy center... v high priority.

-5. Preheat oven to 350 and line two cookie sheets with parchment.
+5. While the cookies freeze, preheat the oven to 350 and line cookie sheets with parchment.

 7. Bake 10-12 minutes.
-Better to under bake than over bake!
-Cool on the sheets for 2 mins and then transfer them to a wire rack to finish cooling.
+Cool on the sheets for 2 mins, then transfer to a wire rack until fully cool.
 Store these puppies in an airtight container at room temp for up to a week.

-* If you can, bake one batch at a time in the middle rack of your oven.
+* If you can, bake one batch at a time in the middle rack of your oven, leaving remaining dough in the freezer until ready to roll out.
 You'll have the best results.

 * If your dough gets too warm and sticky, put it back in the freezer for a few mins or put the entire sheet of cookies in the fridge for 10 mins before baking.